toby-allsopp/libcxx/docs/DesignDocs/SupportingCustomConfigurations.rst

 Step by Step Explanation
 ========================

-Each step in the build process handles the "__config_prefix" slightly differently.
+Each step in the build process handles the "__config_site" slightly differently.
 The descriptions below explains what happens during each step.

 Configuration Time
 ------------------

-1. At CMake configuration time we generate a "__config_prefix" header from the "src/include/__config_prefix.in" file.
+1. At CMake configuration time we generate a "__config_site" header from the "src/include/__config_site.in" file.
 The generated file contains a macro definition for each configuration option passed to CMake.
 This header will never be installed or directly included by another file.